Ministry of Emergency Preparedness and Response: Provincial Coordination

 When local capabilities are overwhelmed, EMO steps in to provide coordination and additional support.
 The Provincial Emergency Operations Centre (PEOC) serves as the central hub for managing emergencies at the provincial level, ensuring efficient deployment of resources and coordination among ministries.
 In large-scale emergencies, the Premier and Cabinet may declare a provincial emergency, enabling the issuance of special emergency orders to protect public safety.

 Federal Assistance

 In cases where both municipal and provincial capacities are either insufficient or have been exhausted, the province can formally request federal assistance through the PEOC.
 Federal involvement is limited to situations where resources are beyond provincial capacity or when the emergency affects areas of federal jurisdiction, ensuring a seamless integration of support across all levels of government.

 Geographical Divisions

-For administrative and response purposes, Ontario is divided into two primary emergency management areas: North and South.
+For administrative and response purposes, Ontario is divided into two primary emergency management areas: North and East, and South and West.
 These areas are further subdivided into sectors, each encompassing approximately 40 to 50 municipalities.
 Each sector is assigned an Emergency Management Field Officer, responsible for supporting local emergency management programs and ensuring coordination with provincial efforts.